AI-Assisted Code Reviews with Claude Code

 - Analyze context, create review plan using skills: [list]

 This is the "load everything" phase.
 The model reads tickets, diffs, and source files, then builds a structured review plan before writing any findings.
-Skills constrain what "good" looks like — instead of reviewing against some vague internal standard, it reviews against specific, documented patterns.
+Skills constrain what "good" looks like.
+Instead of reviewing against some vague internal standard, it reviews against specific, documented patterns.

-The key: don't ask for findings yet.
-Ask for a plan.
 This forces the model to organize its analysis before committing to conclusions.

 Phase 2: Cross-Validation